quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-1.md

-Just do something stupid, like the FDA just did.
+How do you make a libertarian?
+Just do something stupid, like the FDA did.

 [When There Wasn’t Enough Hand Sanitizer, Distilleries Stepped Up.
 Now They’re Facing $14,060 FDA Fees. – Reason.com](https://reason.com/2020/12/30/when-there-wasnt-enough-hand-sanitizer-distilleries-stepped-up-now-theyre-facing-14060-fda-fees)